 This distinctive Masters of Arts programme offers a one-of-a-kind, integrative experience in working in the field of contemporary art, developing exhibitions and multi-disciplinary and inclusive public programmes.
 Students are introduced to aspects of curatorial practice through dedicated lectures and workshops delivered by established industry professionals, including sessions such as Commissioning Art, Writing on Contemporary Art, Navigating the Art World, Curating Archives and Museums and their Ethics.
 All teaching will take place at London South Bank University.
 In addition, during the 20-week Profesional Placement module, students will work alongside highly-experienced staff at Whitechapel Gallery.

 Our integrated theory-into-practice approach and the intensive learning environment of this course provides a full range of creative tools for future employment in the cultural sector.
 Candidates enter the professional field with practical knowledge and a strong global vision as they are placed in professional networks from the outset.

-Applications are now open for January 2021 start.
+Applications are now open for a September 2021 start.

 Interviews will be conducted in May 2021.
 LSBU will notify candidates and confirm the exact dates and times.